What to Focus on During the Franchise Discovery Process

 This is not just about the brand.
 It is about alignment with your:

-Instead of focusing on a long list of questions, break the process into five areas of knowledge.
+Instead of focusing on a long list of questions, break the process into six areas of knowledge.

 If you get clarity in each of these, you will be in a much better position to make a decision.